majorsilence/MPlayerControl/Readme.md

     * If it has a bug you need fixed, fix it

+## Linux
+Flatpak MonoDevelop currently does not support loading system libraries or executables.
+Please use your repositories included MonoDevelop.

 # MPV Support
 Initial mpv support has been added.